nohan-budry/AMT-Project/Documents/README.md

 ## Limitations

+- In the profile, a farmer can't modify his informations (email, addres, etc.) himself.
 - A farmer can't manage his own exploitation rights.
 It's only possible to do so by asking an admin.
 - It is impossible for a farmer to have multiple eploitation rights for the same field.
 This is due to how the database is designed.